BNaledi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 12-Make a directory and set specific octal permissions.
 Task 13-Change owner for named file in current directory to named owner/group.
 Task 14-Change owner to newname and group owner to otherNEWname for all the files and directories in the working directory.
+Task 15-Change owner and group owner of named symbolic link file to newname and name, respectively.File is in working directory.